3meters/proxibase/readme.md

 Users or tests can log in with these credentials to perform administrative tasks.

 With a few exeptions, admins can perform any operation on the server that would be prevented by permissions.
-Users, in general, can read everything, write records to most tables, and can update and remove records that they own.
-Users cannot update or delete records owned by other users.

 ### Creating New Users
 See the guidelines for posting below, the api is

     path: /user/create
-    method: post
-    body:  {
-      data: {
+    body|query:  {
       email: <email>
       password: <password>
-      },
       secret: <secret>
       installId: <installId>
     }

 All other fields are optional.
 Secret is currently a static string.
 Someday it may be provided by a captcha API.
 On successful account creation, the service signs in the user, creating a new session object.
 The complete user and session object are returned to the caller.